Gulistan underpass

 Gulistan underpass (গুলিস্তান আন্ডারপাস) is a pedestrian underpass in Dhaka.
 It is currently the second largest underpass in Bangladesh after the launch of Sursoptok underpass.
-Located in Gulistan, this underpass has been serving the people since 1997.
-Completed at Taka 34.3 million, this underpass has a market for selling products.
+Located in Gulistan, it has been serving the people since 1997.
+Completed at a cost of Taka 34.3 million, the underpass tunnel houses a market for selling products.

 A variety of electronic products are sold in this underground market with 104 shops.
-Due to various problems of the underpass, People are not seen using this underpass too much.
-This underpass has access to multiple entry and exitways.
+Due to various problems, people are not seen using it so much.
+It has access to multiple entry and exit points.
 It closes at eight o'clock at night.